henry-luo/mark/docs/mark-syntax.md

 ### Comments

-- Both inline (single-line) and block (multi-line) comments are allowed.
+- Both inline (single-line) and block (multi-line) comments are allowed, similar to those in JS.

 ## Full Grammar Specification